 Texas Clouds

 This was a year or two ago.
-Since then this strange idea has stuck with me, namely, that deep within the abyss you might find a cloud….
+Ever since then this strange idea has stuck with me, namely, that deep within the abyss you might find a cloud….

 mvimg_20190721_192707

-The jet continues southwest.
-The sun sinks, the sky turns bronze.
-We reach the open country of the Great Plains and suddenly we’ve arrived in a cumulonimbus zone.
-The moisture bubbles up in enormous columns, then flattens off into the anvil-shaped layers known as incus, which occur at the altitude where water vapor phase-shifts into crystals.
+The jet hurtles onward.
+The sun sinks.
+The sky turns bronze.
+We’ve crossed into open country.
+We’ve arrived in the cumulonimbus zone.
+The moisture bubbles up in enormous columns, then flattens off into the distinctive anvil-shaped layers known as incus, which occur where water vapor phase-shifts into crystal.

 img_20190721_203018